xorzee/rsschool-devops-course-tasks/readme.md

    Modify `variables.tf` to set your preferred project name and environment.
    If you are not willing to share variables in VCS, declare them in `terraform.tfvars`.

-3. **Run Terraform Plan**
+3. **Run CI / CD**
-   The plan workflow will run automatically on pull requests to the `main` branch.
+   The plan workflow will run automatically on pull requests to the `main` branch, and on merged PRs to `main`.

-4. **Deploy**
-   To deploy:
-    - Create a pull request targeting `main` or push to `main`.
-   > Note: The CI/CD is not designed to handle multiple PRs.

 ## Notes

-- Ensure your AWS IAM role has appropriate permissions for S3 operations.
 - Review and adjust the `.github/workflows/*.yml` files if you need to modify the CI/CD process.
 - Always review plans before applying changes to your infrastructure.

+## State bucket structure

+- `_main.tfstate` – organizes the main project's state object.
+- `coreinfra.tfstate` – the "metastate" object.